yadahan/nova-bouncer/README.md

 A new item group (Bouncer) will appear in your Nova navigation menu.

+> **Warning**
+>
-> Only users who are authorized to manage the Bouncer models can see this navigation items.
+> Only users who are authorized to manage the Bouncer models can see this navigation section.

-You may give ability to manage the Bouncer models for a user\role:
+You may give ability to manage the Bouncer models for a user or role:

 ```php
 $user = User::find(1);